ProtegerPW/Snake-IV-SEM/README.md

   2. second - stores an ASCII code of new direction (119 - w, 115 - s, 97 - a, 100 - d)

   UPDATE:
   There is a folder on repo in which you can find implementation of snake game but using 64-bit intel assembly.
-It's a hybrid projects using C and assemlby.
+It's a hybrid projects using C and assembly.
 The GUI is quickly made using SDL library.
 The controls are the same as above.